intanpuspita/NodeJS/README.md

 Restart the server and reload our app in web browser.
 Try to post a message in two different tab or browser.
 If a client post a message, it should be instantly shows up in other client.

+## SQL vs NoSQL

+SQL :

+- Structured Query Language, the data stored inside it is structured.

+- There is a lot of up-front design work

+- Sometimes performance and query benefits

+- Sometimes performance hits from overhead of this design

+NoSQL :

+- Just collections of any data

+- Less up-front desgin work

+- Possible performance increases

 ===

 **Reference :**